History of Detroit: Detroit riots

-The Detroit Race Riot of 1943 broke out in Detroit in June of that year and lasted for three days before Federal troops regained control.
+The Detroit Race Riot of 1943 broke out in Detroit in June of that year and lasted three days before Federal troops regained control.
 The rioting between blacks and whites began on Belle Isle, Detroit's largest park, on June 20, 1943, and continued until June 22, killing 34, wounding 433, and destroying property valued at $2 million.
 This was one of Detroit's worst riots, with the buildup of racial tension and animosity between blacks and whites culminating in brawls that broke out on the bridge connecting Belle Isle to southeast Detroit.
 Fierce attacks were launched on each other's property, including the looting of both black and white-owned stores and white rampages throughout Paradise Valley, a segregated section of Detroit that was predominantly black and very poorly maintained.

 As racial tensions escalated between blacks and whites, the gravity of the consequences of these tensions also escalated.
-Violence and riots were common, especially when regarding housing situations, as blacks began to encroach on predominantly white neighborhoods.
+Violence and riots were common, especially regarding housing situations, as blacks began encroaching on predominantly white neighborhoods.
 In 1955, the black Wilson family bought a home in a white neighborhood, and soon faced vandalism and property destruction.
 Angry demands and threats were made at the Wilson family, harassing them to move out.
 Again, the Detroit police officers rarely did anything to help, choosing instead to sit in their cars nearby despite the constant harassment of the Wilsons.

 The summer of 1967 saw five days of riots in Detroit.
-Over the period of five days, forty-three people died, of whom 33 were black and 10 white.
+Forty-three people died, 33 were black, and ten were white.
 There were 467 injured: 182 civilians, 167 Detroit police officers, 83 Detroit firefighters, 17 National Guard troops, 16 State Police officers, and three U.S. Army soldiers.
 In the riots, 2,509 stores were looted or burned, 388 families were rendered homeless or displaced, and 412 buildings were burned or damaged enough to be demolished.
 Dollar losses from arson and looting ranged from $40 million to $80 million.